 Prior hiking experience is not a prerequisite.
 Participants must however be in good physical condition and able to carry a backpack over hilly terrain for a succession of days.

 We will hike a regular and steady pace that conserves energy but it’s really worthwhile to do some training before you come, training pays great dividends in enjoyment.
 We suggest you train by walking or hiking in hilly terrain with weight on your back (use flights of stairs if in the city).
+We will stay as a group while hiking.

 Visit our Trip Difficulty Comparison Chart.